UU-Hydro/PCR-GLOBWB_model/README.md

 ## How to run

-Activate the environment in a command prompt:
+Please make sure that the correct sourenvironment in a command prompt:

 `conda activate riverscape`